 |Language||English||Languages other than English|

-* The evidence review will focus on CT but will also search for and include new trials (published since the search cutoff dates of the last review) of other screening methods.
-Older studies (from before 2013) of other screening methods will not be carried forward to this update.
+* The review will focus on computed tomography but will also search for and include new trials (published since the search cutoff dates of the last review) of other screening modalities.
+Older studies (before 2013) of other screening modalities will not be carried forward to this update.

 † Defined as detection of disease that would never progress to produce symptoms or death.

 ‡ Systematic reviews are excluded from the evidence review.
-However, separate searches will be conducted to identify relevant systematic reviews and the citations of all studies included in those systematic reviews will be reviewed to ensure that all relevant primary studies have been captured.
+However, separate searches will be conducted to identify relevant systematic reviews and the citations of all studies included in those systematic reviews will be reviewed to ensure that database searches have captured all relevant primary studies.

-The USPSTF has commissioned a decision model to supplement the systematic evidence review on screening for lung cancer, as it did for the previous topic update in 2014.
-The decision model is a mathematical simulation that projects the health outcomes that result from alternative interventions for screening, diagnosis, and treatment.
-In conjunction with the evidence review, the decision model will help the USPSTF examine the benefits and harms of screening for lung cancer at the population level, reflecting current nodule management and followup guidelines, while accounting for the variability in implementation patterns across the United States.
-The decision model will also evaluate different starting and stopping ages, screening frequencies, and screening strategies based on individual lung cancer risk, particularly for population subgroups at higher risk for lung cancer.
+The USPSTF has commissioned a comparative decision modeling analysis to supplement the systematic evidence review on screening for lung cancer, as it did for the previous topic update in 2014.
+The decision models are mathematical simulations that project the health outcomes resulting from alternative interventions for screening, diagnosis, and treatment.
+In conjunction with the evidence review, the decision models will help the USPSTF examine the benefits and harms of screening for lung cancer at the population level, reflecting current nodule management and followup guidelines, while accounting for the variability in implementation patterns across the United States.
+The decision models will also evaluate different start and stop ages, screening intervals, and screening strategies based on individual lung cancer risk, particularly for population subgroups at higher risk for lung cancer.

-Internet Citation: Draft Research Plan: Lung Cancer: Screening.
+Internet Citation: Final Research Plan: Lung Cancer: Screening.
 U.S. Preventive Services Task Force.
-May 2018.
+August 2018.